Cool Things To Do In Barcelona

 19. Take a Hot Air Balloon Flight

 Soar through the skies in a hot air balloon over the spectacular Catalan countryside during this unforgettable activity.
 You’ll need to set your alarm for the crack of dawn, but it will be worth it when you’re floating over forest, field and mountain, with the Pyrenees in the distance and the blue blanket of the Mediterranean to your east.
 The activity takes place in the Natural Park of Montseny, a UNESCO-listed Biosphere Reserve, just an hour or so’s drive from Barcelona.
-Available on Get Your Guide for €200 per person.
-Just be sure to select the Barcelona transport option – or go private and get hotel pick up!
+Available on Get Your Guide for €200 per person, with transport to and from Barcelona (€180 without transport).
+Or else go private and get hotel pick up!

 20. Cruise Around Town in a Ferrari